255kb/stack-on-a-budget/pages/user-authentication.md

 [Pricing page](https://www.aserto.com/pricing)

 * *Free tier*: Up to 100 authorizer instances and 1,000 active users/month.
 * *Pros*: Add fine-grained authorization to your applications and support every authorization model from day 1 (RBAC, ABAC, PBAC, and ReBAC).
-SDKs & quickstarts avaibale for Go, Python, React, JavaScript, Java, Ruby and more.
+SDKs & quickstarts available for Go, Python, React, JavaScript, Java, Ruby and more.

 ## Auth0